OneIdentity/safeguard-discovery/README.md

 * Create or modify the scripts, and save the changes.

 ### Executing
-* Open a New Terminal and execute the following.
+* Open a Terminal in Visual Studio Code and execute the following.

   If you have installed the safeguard-discovery module uninstall it.
   ```